 MAINE BANKERS ASSOCIATION STANDING COMMITTEES

 Audit Committee.
 The Audit Committee monitors the activities of the public accountant, which performs an audit of the Association and reports to the Executive Committee.
 The MBA Vice Chair serves as Chair of the Committee and selects additional members as needed.
-The 2018-2019 Chair of the Audit Committee is Tony McKim, President and CEO of First National Bank.
+The 2019-2020 Chair of the Audit Committee is Robert Montgomery-Rice, President and CEO of Bangor Savings Bank.

 Nominating Committee.
 The Nominating Committee prepares a lineup of nominees for election to the Association offices and mails it to each member financial institution at least 30 days prior to the Annual Meeting.
 The Committee consists of the Chairman, Vice Chairman and three members, one from each of the three geographical groups.
 The President serves on the Committee in an advisory capacity with no vote.